 This pathway supports innovative inter-disciplinary research on a range of global issues.
 We welcome applications on a wide variety of topics related to sustainability, political ecology, economic development, poverty, peace and conflict, humanitarianism, health and well-being.

-The studentships will provide an annual stipend of £14,057 (tax free) 2015/16 rate, 2016/17 rate to be confirmed) and UK/EU tuition fees for 3 years (+3 scheme) or 4 years (1+3 scheme).
+The studentships will provide an annual stipend (£14,296), access to a Research Training Support Grant, the opportunity for additional fieldwork funding and UK/EU tuition fees for 3 years (+3 scheme) or 4 years (1+3 scheme).

 Full studentships are available to UK and EU candidates who have been ordinarily resident in the UK throughout the 3-year period immediately preceding the date of an award.
 Unfortunately studentships are not available to non-UK/EU applicants.